EricSchrock/codenames/codenames/week1.md

 &nbsp;
 ## Saving your code baseline

-    Objective: In your "codenames" repository clone, create a branch called "baseline" and commit your Python Codenames project code
+    Objective: Create a branch called "baseline" and commit your Python Codenames project code

 1. From your WSL terminal, in your `codenames` git repository clone, run `git checkout -b baseline`.
 2. Put your Python Codenames project code inside your `codenames` repository.